joecann/Steganography/README.md

-A simple steganography algorithm.
-To improve its efficiency we can introduce encrypting and randomised pixel placement
+I have written code for both a basic encoding and an advanced encoding with randomised bit placement